Azure/azure-sdk-for-net/sdk/logic/Azure.ResourceManager.Logic/README.md

-# Microsoft Azure Logic Management client library for .NET
+# Microsoft Azure Logic management client library for .NET

 Microsoft Azure Logic Apps is a cloud platform where you can create and run automated workflows with little to no code.
 By using the visual designer and selecting from prebuilt operations, you can quickly build a workflow that integrates and manages your apps, data, services, and systems.